 China's compulsory fitness program placed little Li in the Wushu class.
-The hard working student was a naturally gifted in Wushu, but seemed extremely fatigued and his somewhat overprotective mother began to worry.
+The hard working student was naturally gifted in Wushu, but seemed extremely fatigued and his somewhat overprotective mother began to worry.

 Nevertheless, Li persevered and trained everyday, rain or shine.
 He quickly rose to become a top student and soon found himself competing in national contests and representing China all over the world.
 At age 11, he first competed in the Chinese National Wushu Championships, and went on to win the competition a total of five times.
-Li won first place in the boxing item, swordsplay, spearplay, routine boxing, Pu swordsplay and duel practice.
-Li continued to train and work hard, and by the end of the seventies, he became a National Coach.
+Li won first place in swordsplay, spearplay, routine boxing, Pu swordsplay and duel practice.
+Li continued to train and work hard, and by the end of the 1970s, he became a National Coach.

 Li was drawn towards the idea of starring in martial art movies.
 While on tour, audiences would ask when they could see him in kung fu films.
 The chance came in 1981, when he was approached to star in the film Shaolin Temple.
 He accepted and when the film was released, it broke box office records in Hong Kong and Korea.

 Li became an overnight success and a legend in his own country.
 People would line up outside his house, hoping to get a glimpse of this rising star.
 And it wasn't long before Li was back in front of the cameras with the comedy sequel Kids From Shaolin (1983).